camila-fukuda/ryc-1-java/README.md

 over time.
 (LAST UPDATE:  2024-04-13)

 - [X] Improve the exception treatment in AccountServices when creating a Person Account;
+- [X] Add list of operations to README.md;
+- [X] Add 'Next Task' section to README.md;
+- [X] Add 'Points to Improve' section to README.md;
 - [ ] Create test classes;
 - [ ] Finish all person account actions;
 - [ ] Start the business account logic;

 ## Points to Improve
-Areas for Enhancement

 - Implement access restrictions to differentiate operations available to "employees" and those for customers exclusively.
 - Organize the menu into distinct sections for improved navigation: (Personal Account, Business Account, Customer, Branch).
 - Enhance document type validation to align with specific account types.

 ## Usage

 To use the application, follow these steps: